divark/narrative-director-rs/README.md

 ## Summary
 Narrative Director is an Audio/Video Recording Pacer application, with a focus on error-free readings.
-This tool aspires to keep editing to a minimum, keeping only recordings that are satisfactory by the reader.
+This tool aspires to keep editing to a minimum, only containing recordings that are satisfactory by the reader.

 The Rust Edition serves as a successor to the [Qt 5 edition of Narrative Director](https://github.com/divark/narrative-director), in addition to having an excuse to learn about [Rust](https://www.rust-lang.org/) and [Relm](https://github.com/antoyo/relm).